bmomberger-bitovi/riichi-yakuman-tracker/README.md

 1. Finally run `pnpm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
 1. When you're ready to go live, see Deployment below for more details.

-### Deploying to Payload Cloud

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.

 ### Deploying to Vercel